radinformatics/singularity-environments/README.md

 We will first be reviewing the basic steps for building and deploying the environments.

-## 0. Setup and customize one or more environments
+## Step 0.
+Setup and customize one or more environments
 You will first want to clone the repository, or if you want to modify and save your definitions, fork and then clone the fork first.
 Here is the basic clone:

       git clone https://www.github.com/radinformatics/singularity-environments